Share This

 The FAFSA Submission Summary, previously known as the Student Aid Report (SAR), is a document you receive from the federal government that summarizes the info you provided on the FAFSA and will typically contain your Student Aid Index (previously called the Expected Family Contribution).

-12. We made a mistake on the FAFSA, or, our family’s finances have changed dramatically.
+12. We made a mistake on the FAFSA, or our family’s finances have changed dramatically.
 How do we make changes?

 You can make changes for certain properties by logging into your FSA account.
-Specifically, If there’s a change in dependency status, number of family members, or number of members in college, you can adjust these factors.
+Specifically, if there’s a change in dependency status, number of family members, or number of members in college, you can adjust these factors.

 13. Are parents responsible for their student’s educational loans?